DanChromacon/Dan-chromatics/README.md

-Code development for control of RGB LEDs for art.
+Code development for control.

-This is more fun than I can imagine.
+		This is more fun.
-The geography, the syntax!!!
+The geography!!!